refinedev/refine/.changeset/thin-dryers-hear.md

 "@refinedev/devtools": patch
 ---

-Use the proper devtools url coming from the websocket handshare rather than using the hardcoded port.
+Use the proper devtools url coming from the websocket handshake rather than using the hardcoded port.